RegaledSeer/RegaledSeer.github.io/about.md

 ---
 layout: page
-title: About
+title: About Kevin
 permalink: /about/
 ---

-Some information about you!
+Hi, I'm Kevin, a second year Computer Science student at Northeastern University.

 ### More Information